radius-project/blog/radblog/content/posts/2024/radius-roadmap/index.md

 We believe Recipes to be one of the the highest value propositions of Radius, because they enable separation of concerns across developers and operators.
 The initial public release of Radius offers end-to-end Recipe deployment and deletion for both Bicep and Terraform templates.
 This unlocks a basic resource lifecycle for learning about and leveraging Recipes in simple applications.
 For Recipes to become a production-grade feature, there are a set of items we need to design and implement, with the following being our current priorities:

 - **Private Terraform modules**: Today Radius only supports public Terraform modules.
-The first addition to Terraform Recipes we need to add is support for private modules from the Terraform module gallery or from other private galleries.
+The first addition to Terraform Recipes we need to add is support for private modules from the Terraform module gallery or from other private sources.
 - **Recipe “stickiness” and versioning**: Operators need to be able to update & make changes to Recipes within an environment.
 Today this requires any resource using the Recipe to immediately start using the new Recipe template/version upon the next deployment.
 This may break developers not expecting changes to their infrastructure.
 We need a way to make this configurable, where teams can control how new Recipe templates are rolled out, along with a versioning strategy.
-- **Ability to configure which drivers are supported**: There has been some feedback around being able to selectively disable specified Recipe drivers, e.g. disable Bicep or Terraform Recipes per IT policies.
+- **Ability to configure which IaC languages are supported**: There has been some feedback around being able to selectively disable specific Recipe languages (_e.g. disable Bicep or Terraform Recipes per IT policies_).
 Given the compliance-related nature of this ask, we have prioritized it.
 - **Recipes for any Resource**: Today we only support portable resources (Applications.Dapr, Applications.Datastores, Applications.Messaging) for Recipes.
 As part of our Recipes enhancement, we want to support any resource across Azure, AWS, and more.
 This would allow operators to define a template for something like an S3 bucket and the developer can request “an S3 bucket” without knowing the details.

 ### Radius Dashboard